Blooming Valentine's set to beat the winter blues

-Ian Wright, south west gardens adviser said: 'Comparing the number of plants across our gardens on a set day every year gives us insight into how our gardens respond to weather patterns, and is a useful barometer for the season ahead.'
+Ian Wright, south west garden advisor said: 'Comparing the number of plants across our gardens on a set day every year gives us a real insight into how our gardens respond to weather patterns, and is a useful ‘barometer’ for the season ahead.'